apache/incubator-streampark-website/docs/flink-k8s/3-hadoop-resource-integration.md

 sidebar_position: 3
 ---

-## Using Hadoop resource in Flink on K8s
+## Using Apache Hadoop resource in Flink on K8s

 Using Hadoop resources under the StreamPark Flink-K8s runtime, such as checkpoint mount HDFS, read and write Hive, etc. The general process is as follows: